 For outdoor Halloween decorations, have pumpkin lanterns sitting on fence posts or tables and if possible, have bales of straw arranged for seating.

-If not already costumed, dress each merrymaker in an old white bed sheet.
+If not already costumed, dress each merrymaker in an old white bed sheet fastened with safety pins.
 Warm clothing can be worn underneath.
 Costumes add to the occasion and put zest into the games.

 By the flickering candlelight of a jack-o'-lantern everyone bobs for apples in a tub of fresh water or tries to bite an apple suspended by a string from a tree branch.

-Finally, a white sheet in a dusky corner of the yard is lifted to reveal a long table with a large basketful of tasty sandwiches, a jug of hot cocoa and one of fruit punch, and generous slices of Halloween cake with chocolate coins hid beneath them.
+Finally, pumpkin lanterns are taken to a dusky corner of the yard, and a white sheet is lifted to reveal a long table with a large basketful of tasty sandwiches, a large bowlful of fruit, a jug of hot cocoa, and one of fruit punch, and generous slices of homemade Halloween cake with chocolate coins hid beneath them.

 The high spirits are not confined in the house, and the very essence of an old fashioned Halloween is distilled for the children who are fortunate enough to have a party planned for them.
 It will be a family night to remember!